tinkerhub/TinkerHub-Learning-Paths/content/machine-learning/index.md

 Things you need and need not.

-1. A :computer: running any OS ✔️
+1. A 🖥️ running any OS ✔️
-2. A high-end GPU :x:
+2. A high-end GPU ❌
 3. Python installed [directly](https://www.python.org) or using [anaconda](https://www.anaconda.com)/[miniconda](https://docs.conda.io/en/latest/miniconda.html#) ✔️
-4. A heavy IDE like [PyCharm](https://www.jetbrains.com/pycharm/) or [Spyder](https://www.spyder-ide.org/) :interrobang:
+4. A heavy IDE like [PyCharm](https://www.jetbrains.com/pycharm/) or [Spyder](https://www.spyder-ide.org/) ⁉️
 5. Use light weight IDEs like [VScode](https://code.visualstudio.com) ✔️